OpenInference JS

 npm install --save @arizeai/openinference-vercel

-To process your Vercel AI SDK Spans add a OpenInferenceSimpleSpanProcessor or OpenInferenceBatchSpanProcessor to your OpenTelemetry configuration.
+To process Vercel AI SDK spans, add OpenInferenceSimpleSpanProcessor or OpenInferenceBatchSpanProcessor to your OpenTelemetry configuration.

 Note